 “The Chinese can squawk about it,” said Patrick Cronin, senior director of the Asia-Pacific Security Program at the Center for a New American Security.
 “But it’s not like having an aircraft carrier in the Yellow Sea.”

-The president’s Australian visit – postponed twice in 2009 and 2010 due to the massive oil spill in the Gulf of Mexico and other domestic political considerations – highlights a changing balance of power in the Pacific as China expands its military reach and the United States works to reduce its military footprint in Japan.
+The president’s Australian visit – postponed twice in 2009 and 2010 due to an oil spill in the Gulf of Mexico and other domestic political considerations – highlights a changing balance of power in the Pacific as China expands its military reach and the United States works to reduce its military footprint in Japan.

-Obama’s Australian visit comes on the heels of last weekend’s 19-nation Asia-Pacific Economic Cooperation summit, which highlighted the need for new measures supporting job growth.
+Obama’s Australian visit comes on the heels of this weekend’s 19-nation Asia-Pacific Economic Cooperation summit, which highlighted the need for new measures supporting job growth.
 During the Hawaiian summit, Obama stressed the importance of the Pacific to global economic security, and he pushed China to do more to help strengthen the world economy.

 CNN’s Charley Keyes, Tom Cohen and Alan Silverleib contributed to this report